CLUTCH COMEBACK: Moniteau Rallies From 12 Down in Fourth Quarter to Edge Karns City, 40-37

 Karns City has a long layoff — the Gremlins don’t play again until Jan.
 4 — and Andreassi said he and the team are going to use that time to get better at the things that have dogged it, especially this week.

 “I can’t be disappointed in their effort, because they worked their tails off,” Andreassi said.
 “We outplayed them for three, three and a half quarters.
 We’re going to work on some stuff internally and work on new stuff.
 This was a new thing tonight.
-First time they played (a 3-2 zone) this year and we played pretty well for not knowing how to play it.”
+The first time they played (a 3-2 zone) this year, and we played pretty well for not knowing how to play it.”

 Copyright © 2022 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.